dskrypa/cli_command_parser/_src/commands.rst

 Commands
 ********

-Commands provide a way to organize CLI applications intuitively.
+Commands provide a way to organize CLI applications in an intuitively object-oriented way.

 Having parameters defined as attributes in the class results in a better developer experience when writing code that references those attributes in an IDE.
 You can take advantage of type annotations and variable name completion.